Back to all reviews

 However, it baffled me that editing in canvases is allowed to everyone by default when a new canvas is created in a channel.
 To me, it would make more sense if you needed to make an effort to allow other channel members to see and edit a canvas, not the other way around.

-Since I like to keep important information safe, this made me a bit uneasy.
+I'm vigilant about keeping sensitive and important information safe, so this made me a bit uneasy.

 Canvases seem like a nice feature for daily or weekly to-do lists, mood boards, or creating a casual doodle space.
 I would definitely consider using them to break the monotony of everyday tasks, or to get the creative juices flowing.

-On the other hand, all of the things mentioned above make canvases feel like a more informal tool rather than a formal one, which makes me weary of using it for formal information storing and sharing.
+On the other hand, all of the things mentioned above make canvases feel like an informal tool rather than a formal one, which makes me weary of using it for official information storing and sharing.

 Huddles